araigumaG/Lit/README.md

 -d option or the --docroot option.

-When URI matches your set REGEX, it will serve a directory or file matching the staring of the request from DOC_ROOT_DIR.
+When URI matches your set REGEX, it will serve a directory or file matching the string of the request from DOC_ROOT_DIR.

 ## Recommended Example:
 ```